jwoglom/greek-phrases/README.md

 ## Pull request previews

+Every pull request receives an automated preview comment to make browser testing easier before merging:

-Each pull request automatically gets a preview deployment.
-The CI workflow builds the static site, publishes it to a GitHub Pages preview environment for that revision, and leaves a comment on the PR with a link to the live preview.
-This makes it easy to review changes to the site in a browser before merging.
+- If the repository already publishes GitHub Pages through GitHub Actions, the workflow uploads the static files to a Pages preview environment for that revision and links to the temporary site.
+- If the production site is still published directly from a branch or folder, the workflow avoids reconfiguring Pages so the live site stays untouched.
+Instead, it links to a read-only snapshot of the pull request commit served via [raw.githack.com](https://raw.githack.com/).